 Doping can be sorted into two types: external and self-doping.
 Self-doping occurs when heteroatoms are naturally incorporated into the carbon structure during the activation process, typically from the biomass feedstock itself and heteroatom doping involves introducing atoms of elements other than carbon into the carbon lattice.
 Common heteroatoms used for doping include nitrogen (N), sulfur (S), oxygen (O), and phosphorus (P).
-It is interesting to note that the PAC has enormous sulphur contents and it is this fact which attracted the present authors to focus on this subject for the supercapacitor electrodes.
-Also, there have been a few research reports about the utilization of plant wastes with high content of intrinsic sulphur to prepare sulphur self-doped carbons [91,92].
-Because of the substantial amounts of intrinsic sulphur in phytomass, the element sulphur would be self-doping in the structures of phytomass during thermal treatment process.
-Surprisingly, these reports on carbon materials for super capacitors does not seem to have considered the role of self-doped sulphur in the electrochemical performance of the final products but focus only on the pore structures instead and also concentrated on the effects of electrolytes used.
-Nevertheless, the influence of sulphur has not been clear and hence it is worth studying.
+It is interesting to note that the PAC has enormous sulfur contents and it is this fact that attracted the present authors to focus on this subject for the supercapacitor electrodes.
+Also, there have been a few research reports about the utilization of plant wastes with a high content of intrinsic sulfur to prepare sulfur self-doped carbons [91,92].
+Because of the substantial amounts of intrinsic sulfur in phytomass, the element sulfur would be self-doping in the structures of phytomass during the thermal treatment process.
+Surprisingly, these reports on carbon materials for supercapacitors do not seem to have considered the role of self-doped sulfur in the electrochemical performance of the final products but focus only on the pore structures instead and the effects of electrolytes used.
+Nevertheless, the influence of sulfur has not been clear and hence it is worth studying.

-Noteworthy effects of self-doped heteroatoms on PAC in super capacitor electrodes have been summarized below.
+Noteworthy effects of self-doped heteroatoms on PAC in supercapacitor electrodes have been summarized below.

-- a.
-Enhanced capacitance: The presence of self-doped heteroatoms can facilitate additional pseudocapacitance in the AC electrode, leading to the enhanced overall electrochemical capacitance.
-Redox reactions taking place with the S-, O- & N-containing organic functionalities on the carbon surface strongly shows the contribution of huge Faradaic pseudocapacitance coupled with electrochemical double-layer charging capacitance. - b.
-The presence of active heteroatoms enhances the capability of charge storage in the material, resulting in higher specific capacitance and improved energy storage performance. - c.
-Enhanced electrical conductivity and electrochemical stability:
+Enhanced capacitance: The presence of selfdoped heteroatoms can facilitate additional pseudocapacitance in the AC electrode, leading to enhanced overall electrochemical capacitance.
+Redox reactions taking place with the S-, O-, and N-containing organic functionalities on the carbon surface strongly the contribution of huge show Faradaic pseudocapacitance coupled with electrochemical double-layer charging capacitance.

+The presence of active heteroatoms enhances the capability of charge storage in the material, resulting in higher specific capacitance and improved energy storage performance.

-- Self-doped N-atoms can contribute towards increased electrical conductivity and the structural stability of the AC, making it more resistant to degradation during charge-discharge cycles.
-This enhanced stability ensures the longevity and cycling performance of the supercapacitor electrode. - The presence of self-doped heteroatoms can modify the surface chemistry of the AC.
-This can influence the adsorption of electrolyte ions and improve the overall performance of the super capacitor. - S favors adsorption and transfer of electrolyte ions as well and further extends the interlayer spacing of the carbon structure to offer ample electrochemical active sites, influencing the overall electrochemical performance. - d.
-Tailored surface chemistry: Different self-doped heteroatoms are present as specific surface functional groups on the AC, which can modify its surface chemical properties like wettability, hydrophilicity/hydrophobicity etc., as stated earlier.
-This tailored surface chemistry can influence the adsorption of electrolyte ions, leading to improved ion diffusion kinetics and faster chargedischarge rates. - e.
+Enhanced electrical conductivity and electrochemical stability: Self-doped N-atoms can contribute towards increased electrical conductivity and the structural stability of the AC, making it more resistant to degradation during charge-discharge cycles.
+This enhanced stability ensures the longevity and cycling performance of the supercapacitor electrode.
+The presence of self-doped heteroatoms can modify the surface chemistry of the AC.
+This can influence the adsorption of electrolyte ions and improve the overall performance of the supercapacitor.
+S favors the adsorption and transfer of electrolyte ions as well and further extends the interlayer spacing of the carbon structure to offer ample electrochemical active sites, influencing the overall electrochemical performance.

+Tailored surface chemistry: Different self-doped heteroatoms are present as specific surface functional groups on the AC, which can modify its surface chemical properties like wettability, hydrophilicity/hydrophobicity, etc., as stated earlier.
+This tailored surface chemistry can influence the adsorption of electrolyte ions, leading to improved ion diffusion kinetics and faster charge-discharge rates.

 Improved pore configuration: The presence of self-doped heteroatoms can also influence the pore organization of carbon materials.
-This may lead to the formation of additional micropores or mesopores, which can increase the surface area and provide more active sites for charge storage. - f.
-Environmentally friendly and cost-effectiveness: Utilizing PAC with selfdoped heteroatoms is generally considered more environmentally friendly than traditional methods that rely on external chemical doping methods, which often involve harmful chemicals.
-Also, as PAC is abundant, renewable, and of zero-cost compared to other carbon sources.
+This may lead to the formation of additional micropores or mesopores, which can increase the surface area and provide more active sites for charge storage.

+Environmentally friendly and cost-effective: Utilizing PAC with self-doped heteroatoms is generally considered more environmentally friendly than traditional methods that rely on external chemical doping methods, which often involve harmful chemicals.
+Also, PAC is abundant, renewable, and of zero cost compared to other carbon sources.
 AC with self-doped heteroatoms can be an economical way to develop the performance of supercapacitor electrodes without significantly increasing production costs.